ThomasBaGe/cpforager-dev/README.md

 - [ ] make classes' methods available in documentation.
 - [ ] uniformise types of arguments/attributes in function arguments and accordingly in documentation.
 - [ ] add a proper zero offset correction inside `TDR` class (according to a scientific consensus).
-- [ ] correction of heading to colony circular plot.
 - [x] compute depth as a negative number to plot the visual depth.
 - [x] improve `AXY_Collection` class.
 - [x] improve `TDR_Collection` class.